lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

     io_pad
 );
 ```
-hasn't declared clock and asynchronus reset.
+hasn't declared clock and asynchronous reset.
 We found that needed clocks and other
-signals (for example resets, Wishbone bus signals etc.) are injected in top module
+signals (for example resets, Wishbone bus signals, etc.) are injected into the top module
-by use of "cell_macro" primitive. "cell_macro" is part of SoC hardware (similiar
+by use of the "cell_macro" primitive. "cell_macro" is part of SoC hardware (Similiar
 to IP core).
-It gave us explanation of things which weren't clear before studying
+It gave us the explanation of things that weren't clear before studying
 this example application.
-Here is "cell_macro" used for generating clocks and other
+Here is the "cell_macro" used for generating clocks and other
 important signals for SoC:
 ```verilog
 // Verilog model of QLAL4S3B